 - Four Plaza Premium Lounge visits per year (no guest allowance).
-This covers around 80 airport lounges worldwide including 4 in Singapore.
+This covers around 80 airport lounges worldwide including four in Singapore.

 Miles for bus and MRT fares

-Here’s a relatively rare benefit you can get from the BOC Elite Miles World Mastercard, the ability to earn 1.5 miles (or 2 miles during the promotion period between now and 31st December 2018) per $1 spent on bus and MRT journeys.
+Here’s a relatively rare benefit you can get from the BOC Elite Miles World Mastercard, the ability to earn 1.5 miles per $1 spent on bus and MRT journeys.

 Like most cards, loading of prepaid card accounts like EZ-Link and TransitLink are not eligible transactions for miles earning, however this card features contactless payment through “Mastercard contactless” meaning you can add the card to your Transitlink Account-Based Ticketing (ABT) account.

 You’ll need to register your account via the above link if you don’t already have one, though this should then allow you to use your card for fare payments with no need for an upfront top-up.
 Your train and bus fares will be processed and charged directly to your credit card, allowing miles earning at the local rate.

 For those channelling a significant annual spend through bus and train commutes this could add up to a nice miles bonus each year.